Forensic Architecture: History

 In October 2024, after monitoring and analysing Israel's war conduct in Gaza for more than a year, the group published a map detailing Israel's campaign in Gaza titled "A Cartography of Genocide", accompanied by an 827-page text report that concludes that "Israel's military campaign in Gaza is organised, systematic, and intended to destroy conditions of life and life-sustaining infrastructure".
+In 2026, FA was awarded The Golden Nica of Ars Electronica for the work.

-In 2024 Forensic Architecture received a Right Livelihood Award for its lead in the development of new methodologies that combine technology with human rights advocacy.
+In 2024 FA received a Right Livelihood Award for its lead in the development of new methodologies that combine technology with human rights advocacy.

+FA has been named in the top 10 of the most influential people in the contemporary art world by Art Review in 2024 and 2025.

 Methods

-Forensic Architecture describes forensic work as operating across three spaces: the field, the laboratory, and the forum.
+FA describes forensic work as operating across three spaces: the field, the laboratory, and the forum.
 Lacking the privileges of the state's forensic process—access to crime scenes, resources, and the power to set the rules of evidence—the agency employs 'counter-forensics', the process of turning the 'forensic gaze' onto the actions of the state.
 This includes operating in multiple 'forums', or public spaces, engaging not only with parliamentary and juridical processes but also museums, art galleries, citizens' tribunals, and the media.
-The ways in which the investigations by Forensic Architecture oscillate between judicial proof and art work is subject of an ongoing theoretical debate on evidence, aesthetics, and third-generation institutional critique.
+The ways in which the investigations by FA oscillate between judicial proof and art work is subject of an ongoing theoretical debate on evidence, aesthetics, and third-generation institutional critique.

 FA begins each case by conducting research from a range of sources, including: site visits, lidar scanning, photogrammetry and ground-penetrating radar, as well as the use of digital models to locate and synchronise source materials in space and time.

 When citizens, journalists or participants in conflict record events using cameras or smartphones, they also inadvertently capture vast amounts of spatial information about the immediate environment.
 When a site is recorded from more than one angle the intersection provides information about depth and volume.
 The resultant architectural models will be the basis for locating and animating the movement of each camera/video, as well as the movement of protagonists in space.

-The Architecture of Memory: FA engages witnesses using models as memory aids.
+FA engages witnesses using models as memory aids using 'situated testimony' methodology.
 The memory of witnesses/victims to violent events is often obscured by the experience of extreme violence, trauma and the general confusion of war.
 The entanglement of mediation and embodiment brings the witness back to the space and time of the incident, helping the recollection of previously forgotten details.